 Jon Krakauer – Bestselling Author

-The writer of Into the Wild and Into Thin Air has lived in Boulder for years.
-His books about adventure and survival align perfectly with Boulder’s outdoor culture.
+The author of Into the Wild and Into Thin Air has lived in Boulder for years.
+His writing, centered on adventure, risk, and survival, strongly reflects Boulder’s outdoor-driven culture.

 Tom Cech – Nobel Prize-Winning Scientist

-Cech discovered that RNA can act as a catalyst, a groundbreaking find that won him the 1989 Nobel Prize in Chemistry.
-He made this discovery while working at CU Boulder.
+Tom Cech discovered that RNA can act as a catalyst, a groundbreaking scientific finding that earned him the 1989 Nobel Prize in Chemistry.
+This discovery was made while he was working at CU Boulder.

 Emma Coburn – Olympic Runner

-A CU Boulder alum, Coburn became the first American woman to win gold in the 3,000m steeplechase at the World Championships.
-She still trains in Boulder.
+A CU Boulder alum, Coburn became the first American woman to win a World Championship gold medal in the 3,000m steeplechase.
+She continues to train in Boulder, reinforcing the city’s reputation as a world-class running hub.

 Byron “Whizzer” White – NFL Star & Supreme Court Justice

 White was a legendary CU athlete before becoming a U.S. Supreme Court Justice.
-He led the NFL in rushing before shifting to law and serving on the Supreme Court for over 30 years.
+He led the NFL in rushing and later served on the Supreme Court for more than three decades.

 Mo Siegel – Founder of Celestial Seasonings

-Siegel started harvesting herbs in Boulder’s mountains, which led to the founding of Celestial Seasonings – one of the biggest herbal tea brands in the world.
+Mo Siegel began harvesting herbs in Boulder’s foothills, which eventually led to the founding of Celestial Seasonings—now one of the most recognizable herbal tea brands in the world.

 Jim Collins – Business Author

-The bestselling author of Good to Great and Built to Last grew up in Boulder and later returned to conduct business research here.
+The bestselling author of Good to Great and Built to Last grew up in Boulder and later returned to conduct influential business research from the city.

 Boulder has been home to some of the biggest names in entertainment, sports, business, and science.
 Whether it’s shaping Hollywood stars, inspiring best-selling authors, or helping athletes reach Olympic heights, this city continues to be a hotspot for talent.